respiratory-immunology-lab/metabolome-lipidome-MSDIAL/pmp_preprocessing/README.md

 ## Methods

-An R script to handle the various steps is available within the [scripts folder](https://github.com/respiratory-immunology-lab/metabolome-lipidome-MSDIAL/tree/main/pmp_preprocessing/scripts), and will be explained in-depth below.
+An R function to handle the various steps is available within the [scripts folder](https://github.com/respiratory-immunology-lab/metabolome-lipidome-MSDIAL/tree/main/pmp_preprocessing/scripts), and will be explained in-depth below.

 ### R environment set-up